pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 -----------------------

-Tools like :ref:`pip` and :ref:`build` do not actually convert your sources into a :term:`distribution package <Distribution Package>`; that job is performed by a _build backend_.
+Tools like :ref:`pip` and :ref:`build` do not actually convert your sources into a :term:`distribution package <Distribution Package>` (like a wheel); that job is performed by a _build backend_.
 The build backend determines how your project will specify its configuration, including metadata (information about the project, for example, the name and tags that are displayed on PyPI) and input files.
-Build backends have different levels of functionality, and you should choose one that suits your needs, but also meets your preferences.
+Build backends have different levels of functionality, such as whether they support building :term:`extension modules <Extension Module>`, and you should choose one that suits your needs and preferences.

 You can choose from a number of backends; this tutorial uses :ref:`Hatchling
 <hatch>` by default, but it will work identically with :ref:`setuptools`,